youssefhammani/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Explain what this command does  "chmod a+x hello"
+Explain what this command does  "chmod 007 hello"